-2. Develop analytical framework in order to research major social and welfare problems at the global/international level.
+2. Apply analytical frameworks to research major social and ecological problems caused by the expansion of capitalist relations.

-3. Critically analyse the effects of globalisation on economic growth, income distribution, poverty, education, health, social care, and the environment.
+3. Identify the effects of capitalist globalisation on economic growth, income distribution, poverty, education, health, social care, and the environment.

 Topics are likely to include: